autodesk-tandem/autodesk-tandem.github.io/README.md

 Any related documentation is released under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-nc-sa/3.0/).
 Please see the [Autodesk Creative Commons FAQ](https://knowledge.autodesk.com/customer-service/share-the-knowledge) for more information.

 Any related sample code is released on [GitHub](https://github.com/autodesk-tandem) under the Apache 2.0 license.

+Roadmaps are plans, not promises.
+The development, release, and timing of any features or functionality remains at our sole discretion.
+Roadmaps should not be used to make purchasing decisions.